seductivegeese/guide/food/food.md

 Pretty decent Korean food.
 Do I need to say more?
 It’s near Uptown Waterloo (specifically King and Erb) and is reasonably priced.

 ### The Keg (S) - // Maybe T and D?

+**Price: About $30-50.**

+**Location: Northfield/Davenport, a 4 minute walk from Conestoga Mall.**

 Great steaks.
 A bit on the pricy side though, but if you want to splurge on a night out - this is a great place to be.

-Price: About $30-50.
-Location: Northfield/Davenport, a 4 minute walk from Conestoga Mall.

 ### The Berlin (S)
 PL: Haven’t been there yet (opened after I left for Zurich) but has been getting a lot of press.
 High-end for KW.